secoda/terraform-aws-secoda/README.md

 Reminder: before pulling the latest changes and running terraform, always take a backup of your data and confirm it is viable.

-This deployment option uses **ECS Fargate**, RDS Postgres, and Elasticcache Redis.
+This deployment option uses **ECS Fargate**, RDS Postgres, and ElastiCache Redis.
 These files will create a secure, separate VPC that will run Secoda on ECS (via Fargate).

 ## Initial Steps